Project Background

 Iteration #2

-After more iterations, this is the hi fidelity mockup we decided to come up with.
+After more iterations, this is the hi fidelity mockup I decided to come up with.
 This was created in Squarespace and we left it in an unpublished state.

 1. Hero image shows many people from diverse background all helping each other - this resonates with our mission statement.